riceissa/dlw-tutorial-post/post.md

   and [gwern](https://donations.vipulnaik.com/donor.php?donor=Gwern+Branwen))
   but as far as I could tell, there was no canonical location listing donations made by them.
 DLW has solved this problem for me for these individuals.
-* doing some experimental data exploration (example: indirect flow of money from Open Phil to MIRI, by combining DLW with OW)
+* One day, I suddenly became curious about the indirect flow of money from Open Philanthropy Project (Open Phil) to the Machine Intelligence Research Institute (MIRI).
+  By "indirect flow of money" I mean not grants that Open Phil has made to MIRI, but where Open Phil grants money to some intermediate entity, who then donates to MIRI.
+Having access to both the DLW and Org Watch datasets meant I could do some exploration by looking at (1) organizations who had received money from Open Phil, who had also donated to MIRI, and (2) individuals who worked for organizations that received funding from Open Phil, who were also individual MIRI donors.

 ## Potential improvements – what are your thoughts?